Huawei sees smartphones leading growth in consumer devices

 The Shenzhen-based company founded 25 years ago by former People's Liberation Army soldier Ren Zhengfei is currently number-two globally in communication networks, a business that last year brought in close to three-quarters of total revenue.

-That will change as Huawei plans to carve out a global brand in smartphones, taking the fight to Samsung Electronics Co Ltd (005930.KS) and Apple Inc (AAPL.O), particularly in China, expected this year to become the world's biggest smartphone market.
+That will change as Huawei plans to carve out a global brand in smartphones, taking the fight to Samsung Electronics Co Ltd and Apple Inc, particularly in China, expected this year to become the world's biggest smartphone market.

 "Whatever consumers like, we'll develop," Wan Biao, CEO of Huawei Device, said in an interview on Monday at the company's headquarters.
 "We're also devoting resources into coming up with a phone operating system based on our current platform in case other companies won't let us use their system one day."